CyranoB/flash_cards/docs/backend_structure_document.md

 - **PDF Extraction Trigger Endpoint (POST /api/pdf-extract):**
   - Accepts a PDF file upload (via FormData).
-  - Saves the file temporarily.
+  - Reads the file buffer directly in the API route.
-  - Initiates the background text extraction process using `pdf-text-extract`.
+  - Initiates the text extraction process using `pdf-parse`.
   - Stores the initial job status in Redis.
   - Returns a unique `jobId` to the client immediately.
 - **PDF Extraction Status Endpoint (GET /api/pdf-extract/status/[jobId]):**